mavenried/aurora/README.md

 ## Todo
 - [x] better animations for the slider
-- [ ] rotate queue on next instead of changing index
+- [x] rotate queue on next instead of changing index (ended up switching to a vecdeque)
 - [ ] playlists page
 - [ ] hot reloadable themes (json configs?)
 - [ ] fix that weird stutter when adding songs.